skellock/vscode-just/README.md

 * create a file in your project directory called `justfile`
 * add some recipes
-* then run with `jest my-recipe` from the command line
+* then run with `just my-recipe` from the command line

 Here's a super quick and unhelpful example of a `justfile`: